man

 its value is used as the name of the program used to display the

 manual page.
-By default, pager -s is used.
+By default, pager is used, falling back to cat if

 MANLESS

-example, if you want to set the prompt string unconditionally to
+in the same way).
+For example, if you want to set the prompt

-"my prompt string", set $MANLESS to '-Psmy prompt string'.
+string unconditionally to "my prompt string", set $MANLESS to

 BROWSER